-In this case, a deficiency in audit procedures was identified since the argument of management, such as the feasibility of the business plan that was used in accounting estimates, was not evaluated objectively and procedures to verify the rationality of the argument were not performed, even though the engagement team understood the management's assumption and the adequacy of accounting, due to a lack of professional skepticism.
-Similarly, at some audit firms there were cases where audit procedures were deemed insufficient since a material misstatement risk was overlooked due to the lack of professional skepticism.
+In this case, a deficiency in audit procedures was identified since the argument of management, such as the feasibility of the business plan that was used in accounting estimates, was not evaluated objectively and procedures to verify the rationality of the argument were not performed, even though the engagement team understood the management's assumption and the accounting treatment, due to a lack of professional skepticism.
+Similarly, at some audit firms there were cases where sufficient and appropriate audit evidence was not obtained since a material misstatement risk was overlooked due to the lack of professional skepticism.

 Apart from the above cases, there were cases where, although journal entry tests were performed as responses to audit risk related to management override, and certain journal entries were selected, auditors did not note irregular items in the selected journal entries and did not verify their adequacy.
 Auditors need to pay attention to the possibility of material misstatement due to fraud and retain a professional skepticism throughout the entire audit process, regardless of the auditors' past experience concerning the reliability and sincerity of management, directors and company auditors.